Converting a Sole Proprietorship to a Private Limited Company

 Bank Accounts

-All banks accounts used for the sole-proprietorship/LLP need to be closed, and a new bank account(s) under the Private Limited company need to be opened.
+All bank accounts used for the sole-proprietorship/LLP need to be closed, and a new bank account(s) under the Private Limited company needs to be opened.
 Naturally, all cheques and bank transfers need to be made in favour of the Private Limited company henceforth.

 -